-With the wide range of engine types now available, the growing costs of fuel, and cars moving towards being electric, pulling up at the petrol station doesn’t feel as simple as it once was.
+With the wide range of engine types that are available these days, the growing costs of fuel, and cars moving towards being electric, pulling up at the petrol station doesn’t feel as simple as it once was.

-In this post, we will explain what different types of fuel are currently available on the market, to help you find the perfect car and arm you with the information you need to look after it properly.
+In this post, we’ll explain what different types of fuel are currently available on the market, to help you find the perfect car and arm you with the information you need to look after it properly.

 Jump to the sections using the links below:

 Here in the UK, the most common petrol types are:

 ‘RON’: Octane rating explained